Our Team

 Bookkeeper & Office Manager

-As Information Insights’s Bookkeeper, Sonya Seniva maintains financial records, offers client and project support, and keeps the office running smoothly.
-Sonya approaches her work with a laser focus and excellent organizational skills.
-Prior to starting at Information Insights in 2021, Sonya operated and owned her own small business for 17+ years while also acting as school teacher and domestic manager for her family.
+Sonya maintains the firm's financial records, offers client and project support, and keeps the office running smoothly.
+She approaches her work with a laser focus and excellent organizational skills.
+Prior to starting at Information Insights in 2021, Sonya operated and owned her own small business for 12+ years while also acting as school teacher and domestic manager for her family.
 She also served in many roles in previous employment with large and small businesses and nonprofits including bookkeeping, administration, childcare, teaching, typesetting, and graphic & website design.
 Life outside of Information Insights is very full with family life and responsibilities.
-Sonya also volunteers at her church and is responsible for organizing, cleaning, and other activities.
 In her spare time, she loves to read, put together large puzzles (minimum of 1,000 pieces), or pound a tune out on the piano.

 Information Insights’ staff are very well respected among partners for their inclusiveness and the respect they show others, while at the same time moving the group towards positive action and outcomes.